tbrowser/Turbo-Browser/README.en.md

 ### 🏷️ Tabs & address bar

 - **Vertical tabs** — Built-in; default horizontal layout; switch via the tab-strip **Tab layout toggle**, or Settings → Appearance → Tab position; Expand on hover option; click-to-mute disabled when fully collapsed
-- **Tabs** — Double-click / right-click to close (toggle in Settings → Appearance; hold `Shift` while right-clicking still opens the menu); block closing the last tab; confirm before closing multi-tab windows; toolbar **Restore page** left-click restores the last tab, long-press or right-click for the full list
+- **Tabs** — Double-click / right-click to close (toggle in Settings → Appearance; hold `Shift` while right-clicking still opens the menu); activate on hover (adjustable delay, off by default); scroll horizontal tab strip to switch tabs (on by default); block closing the last tab; confirm before closing multi-tab windows; toolbar **Restore page** left-click restores the last tab, long-press or right-click for the full list
 - **Tab mute** — Click 🔊 on the tab to mute / unmute that tab’s audio (available by default)
 - **Incognito tabs (Beta)** — Isolated Incognito tabs inside a normal window; same-session accent bar on the tab top for easy distinction; menu **New Incognito tab (Beta)**; shortcut `Ctrl+M` (Windows) / `⌃⌘M` (macOS); webpage link context menu **Open link in Incognito tab**; extensions allowed in Incognito by default
 - **Paste and open** — Right-click the tab-strip **New tab** button to open clipboard URLs or search plain text; toggle in Settings → Appearance; when off, right-click opens an Incognito tab